How to Get a Passport Name Change on U.S. Passport?

 If you are not eligible for form DS-82, you will be required to submit form DS-11 in person at a Passport Acceptance Facility or Passport Agency.
 You also need to provide proof of Citizenship along with all of the above documents.

-Passport Renewal form DS-82 applies to people who have their most recent passport, were at least 16 years of age when they were issued their passport.
-If the passport is less than 15 years old, the passport has not been stolen or damaged, you use the same name as on your most recent passport, or your name change was due to marriage or court order.
+Passport Renewal form DS-82 applies to people who have their most recent passports and were at least 16 years of age when issued their passport.
+If the passport is less than 15 years old, the passport has not been stolen or damaged, you use the same name as on your most recent passport, or your name change was due to a marriage or court order.
 You will need to submit proper documentation that shows the change.